 If you remember from last week, a bechamel sauce is milk thickened with a roux (equal parts flour and butter).
 A velouté is very similar, with one main difference.
 Rather than thickened milk, a velouté is a thickened white stock.
 Let's break that down a bit.

-A stock is just water flavoured with meat bones and vegetables.
+A stock is just water-flavoured with meat, bones, and vegetables.
 There are two main types of stock: white and brown.
-A white stock is made by adding raw bones to a pot with carrot, onion, and celery, and simmering it for a long period of time.
+A white stock is made by adding raw bones to a pot with carrot, onion, and celery and simmering it for a long period of time.
 This yields a clear, yellow, or light amber stock.
-No matter what colour the stock actually is one made with this technique is a white stock.
+No matter what colour the stock is actually made with this technique, it is white stock.

-A brown stock is made the same way as a white stock with one additional step.
-Prior to being simmered the bones and often the vegetables will be roasted in the oven.
+A brown stock is made the same way as a white stock but with one additional step.
+Prior to being simmered, the bones and vegetables will often be roasted in the oven.
 This gives the stock a deep brown colour and a more intense flavour.
 It is also common to add tomato paste to brown stocks.

 This may seem like unnecessary information.
-However, it is important to make the distinction between white and brown stock and here is why.
-A white stock thickened with a roux is a velouté.
-A brown stock thickened with a roux is an Espagnole sauce which is its own mother sauce.
+However, it is important to distinguish between white and brown stock, and here is why: A white stock thickened with a roux is a velouté.
+A brown stock thickened with a roux is an Espagnole sauce, which is its own mother sauce.
 We will get into that more next week.

 How to make a velouté.

-Typically when making a velouté additional flavourings will be added.
-These may include carrots, onion and celery or herbs.
-Once the velouté is finished, these will be strained out and you will be left with a silky, smooth sauce.
+Typically, when making a velouté, additional flavourings are added.
+These may include carrots, onions, celery, or herbs.
+Once the velouté is finished, these will be strained out, and you will be left with a silky, smooth sauce.

 Step 1

 If you are adding additional mirepoix (mirepoix = carrots, onion, and celery) sweat it in a pot with a bit of butter.
-Sweating vegetable means to cook them in a bit of fat over moderate heat.
+Sweating vegetables means cooking them in a bit of fat over moderate heat.
 The purpose is to draw moisture out of the vegetables.
 The intent is not to brown the vegetables.

 Step 2